Wayne Brown (footballer, born August 1977): Hull City

 With Brown demanding a move away from Layer Road and an opportunity to speak to Hull City, Colchester reluctantly accepted an offer from Hull for Brown.
 His transfer was completed on 14 July 2007, signing a three-year contract for a £450,000 fee.
 In his first season with Hull, Brown helped them win promotion to the Premier League following a 1–0 win against Bristol City in the 2008 play-off final.
 Brown scored once during the course of the season with a goal in Hull's 3–1 win over his boyhood club Ipswich on 29 September 2007.
 He made 47 appearances across the campaign.

 After just one Premier League and one League Cup appearance in the first three months of the 2008–09 season, Brown joined Preston North End on loan for a month, having been found surplus to requirements at his parent club.
 Brown made six appearances for Preston through October and November 2008, before being loaned out once again by Hull.

 On 30 January 2009, Brown joined League One promotion hopefuls Leicester City on loan for the remainder of the 2008–09 season with a view to a permanent transfer in the summer.
 He made nine appearances for Leicester as he helped them to regain promotion to the Championship as League One champions after beating Southend United 2–0 on 18 April 2009.

 Leicester City

 Ten days after helping the club to the League One title, Brown signed a two-year contract with the club for an undisclosed fee.
 He made his second debut for the club on 8 August 2009 in Leicester's 2–1 win at home to Swansea City and went on to make 39 Championship appearances for Leicester during the course of the season.

+During the close season, Brown left the club to sign for Preston North End, after being internally suspended following a dressing-room incident in which he announced to his teammates (including non-white players) that he intended to vote for the British National Party in that year's general election, and claimed that ethnic minorities were "killing this country".
+Brown later commented that "I have never voted for the political party in question and in no way, shape or form do I hold racist views".